 Debarred and Suspended Vendors

+The University shall comply with SDBOR Policy 1.7.4 to ensure that vendors or contractors are checked against appropriate governmental exclusion, debarment, and suspension lists.
 Per federal law, any purchase made from federal funds exceeding $25,000 may not be made from a vendor that has been debarred or suspended from doing business with the federal government.

-The appropriate buyer will be responsible for checking the status of vendors.
-Any purchase order meeting this requirement shall be certified by checking the following website: https://www.sam.govand a copy of the results attached to the purchase order.
+The appropriate buyer will be responsible for checking the status of vendors in accordance with SDBOR Policy 1.7.4 and the procedures established and maintained by the University Purchasing Office.

 Printing Requirements

 In accordance with applicable South Dakota administrative rules, any publication, pamphlet, flyer, or brochure with a total cost exceeding $100 and for distribution to the public at large, must bear an inscription indicating the number of copies made, the approximate cost per copy, and the name of the printer.